erincatto/box2c/docs/simulation.md

 b2Body_SetMassData(myBodyId, &myMassData);
 ```

 After setting a body's mass directly, you may wish to revert to the
-natural mass dictated by the shapes.
+mass determined by the shapes.
 You can do this with:

 ```c
 b2Body_ApplyMassFromShapes(myBodyId);